arangodb/docs/3.6/oasis/access-control.md

 description: This guide explains which access control concepts are available in Oasis and how to use them.
 title: Access control in ArangoDB Oasis
 ---

+- Organizations contain exactly **one policy**.
+- Within that policy, you can define role bindings to regulate access control on an organization level.

 # Access control in ArangoDB Oasis

 This guide explains which access control concepts are available in